Legends of America on the road in the Salt Flats of West Texas.

 If you have access to a closet in your accommodation, unpacking immediately will help you stay organized if you stay in one location for more than three days.

-Set some time to get your things organized and set all your daily fits together and put away all your toiletries.
-That way, you’ll be able to see which clothes need some ironing or if you missed important stuff and have to make a trip to the nearest convenience store.
+Set some time to get your things organized, set all your daily outfits together, and put away all your toiletries.
+That way, you’ll be able to see which clothes need ironing, or if you missed anything important and have to make a trip to the nearest convenience store.

 Keep your wires together